JohnOrthoefer/Raven/README.md

 ## Goals
 * Simple config, .ini files
 * Lightweight process, Raspberry Pi Model 2B+ is the target platform
+  * Note I have it monitoring 18 hosts with 42 tests running fine on a Pi Zero-W.   <5% CPU and <3% Memory
 * Little Disk I/O, Raspberry Pi uses a flash card

 ## History